Rights & Responsibilities

 We have a responsibility to supply electricity to our customers in a reliable manner, and you have a responsibility to pay utility bills promptly.
 Here are some important points about billing:

-When to pay -- Massena Electric Dept. bills you for electricity after you use it.
+When to pay -- Massena Electric Department bills you for electricity after you use it.
 Customers who use electricity are billed each month.
-Bills are due and payable when received.
-A payment is considered overdue 23 days after the bill is mailed to you (about 26 days after the bill date printed on the bill); if you pay after that you may also have to pay a late payment charge.
+Bills are due when personally served or three days after the mailing of the bill.
+A payment is considered overdue 23 days after the bill is mailed to you; if you pay after that you may also have to pay a late payment charge.
 If you have any questions about your bill, contact our office right away; the telephone number is (315) 764-0253.

 Balanced Billing -- If you want to spread your electricity charges evenly over a 12-month period, our Balanced Billing plan may help.
 This payment plan does not reduce overall energy expenses, but it may help you manage your budget.
-For more information about the plan, contact our office, and we will send you a statement showing you how your yearly energy charges would be broken down with Balanced Billing.
+For more information about the plan, contact our office, and we will provide you with an estimated Balanced Billing plan.

 Billing Accuracy -- We do everything we can to bill your account accurately.
 Under certain circumstances we may issue you an estimated bill, if we cannot read your meter, or if it appears that the reading may be wrong.
 Seasonal and short term customers also may receive estimated bills.
 The procedure we use to calculate an estimated bill is approved by the Public Service Commission.
 All estimated bills clearly state that it is based on an estimate.